A Desolate Cemetery, Unmarked Graves, and the People Who Don’t ForgetA Desolate Cemetery, Unmarked Graves, and the People Who Don’t Forget

 image-5695819

 (Top) An aerial view of a section of the “The Zone,” which used to be Phoenix's largest homeless encampment, amid a heatwave, on July 26, 2023.
 (Bottom) A person covers their head while trying to stay cool in “The Zone.”
-(Mario Tama/Getty Images, Patrick T. Fallon/AFP via Getty Images)
+Mario Tama/Getty Images, Patrick T. Fallon/AFP via Getty Images

-The U.S. Department of Health and Human Services (HHS) warns that heat-related deaths have been on the rise across the country with 2,302 fatalities recorded last year, 1,722 in 2022, and 1,602 in 2021.
+The Department of Health and Human Services warns that heat-related deaths have been on the rise across the country, with 2,302 fatalities recorded last year, 1,722 in 2022, and 1,602 in 2021.

-As of July 17, there were 23 confirmed deaths due to heat exposure in Maricopa County and 322 are still under investigation by the Department of Health.
+As of July 17, there were 23 confirmed deaths due to heat exposure in Maricopa County, and 322 are still under investigation by the Department of Health.

-In 2023, the department confirmed a record 645 heat-related deaths, a 52-percent spike over 2022.
+In 2023, the department confirmed a record 645 heat-related deaths, a 52-percent spike from 2022.

-Nearly half (45 percent) of the deceased in 2023 were people “experiencing homelessness.”
+Forty-five percent of the deceased in 2023 were people “experiencing homelessness.”

 ‘It’s Never Easy’

-Mr. Delaney said that since 1984, Andre House has been a significant provider of transitional services in the metro Phoenix area, meeting the growing need among the homeless population.
+Delaney said that since 1984, Andre House has been a significant provider of transitional services in the metro Phoenix area, meeting the growing need among the homeless population.

 The mission outreach works closely with the county to ensure that each deceased homeless person receives a decent burial overseen by a volunteer chaplain.

-“I think, realistically, many people that pass away from the heat do go to White Tanks Cemetery,” Mr. Delaney said.
+“I think, realistically, many people that pass away from the heat do go to White Tanks Cemetery,” Delaney said.

 image-5696557